menu

 Foreword by Director

-Specifically, we define the following five missions as crucial themes to address: Mission 1: Environmental Diagnosis and Regulation of Circulatory Function; Mission 2: Advanced Development of Science and Technology towards a Solar Energy Society; Mission 3: Sustainable Space Environments for Humankind; Mission 4: Development and Utilization of Wood-based Sustainable Materials in Harmony with the Human Living Environment; and Mission 5: Quality of the Future Humanosphere.
-Based on results from these five missions, we aim to contribute toward the sustainability of the humanosphere in which humankind lives.
+Specifically, we define the following five missions as central themes to address in Humanosphere Science: Mission 1: Environmental Diagnosis and Regulation of Circulatory Function; Mission 2: Advanced Development of Science and Technology towards a Solar Energy Society; Mission 3: Sustainable Space Environments for Humankind; Mission 4: Development and Utilization of Wood-based Sustainable Materials in Harmony with the Human Living Environment; and Mission 5: Quality of the Future Humanosphere.
+Using the results from these five missions, we aim to contribute to the sustainability of the humanosphere in which humankind lives.

-The set up of the new operating framework has been mostly completed, we will continue to actively expand the field of Humanosphere Science in cooperation with related communities inside and outside Japan.
-We look forward toyour valuable assistance, support and participation.
+We will continue to actively expand the field of Humanosphere Science in cooperation with related communities inside and outside Japan.
+We look forward to your valuable assistance, support, and participation.

 Mamoru Yamamoto